Criteria for Success

 The cover letter should serve as a letter of introduction.
-It connects all other application material, such as the CV, research statement, and teaching statements.
-Brainstorm approaches to reiterate important points and themes between these documents in a complementary, cohesive and concise manner.
+It connects all other application material, such as the CV, research statement, and teaching statement.
+Brainstorm approaches to reiterate important points and themes between these documents in a complementary, cohesive, and concise manner.
 The cover letter should not be longer than one page.

 Analyze your audience

 Knowing what the Faculty Search Committee is looking for will help you tailor your application.
 Searches for new hires often focus on specific research areas (e.g., robotics, machine learning, nanomaterials, systems, renewable energy).
 If this is the case, you should customize your application to highlight your work in the specified research area.
 Explain why you are a good fit and how you’ll benefit the department.

 Alternatively, departments may concentrate solely on the best candidates regardless of pre-selected scientific disciplines.
 In such cases, you have more flexibility in presenting yourself.
 Still, you should to indicate your research area in a clear manner and give a strategic vision for your research program.